komastudios/android-gamesdk/test/memoryadvice/README.md

-The library offers an optional class `MemoryWatcher` that can perform the task of polling the `MemoryAdvisor` on behalf of the application; calling back the application when the advice state changes, as well as enforcing a budget for how much CPU time is allocated to this task.
+The library offers an optional class `MemoryWatcher` that can perform the task of polling the `MemoryAdvisor` on behalf of the application; calling back the application when the advice state changes at a rate selected by the application.

 Otherwise, the choice of polling rate is left to the developer, to strike the correct balance between calling cost (this varies significantly by device but